Frankofoedu/Frankofoedu/README.md

 -->

-- 🔭 I’m currently working @Microsoft on the Azure Spatial Anchors team
+- 🔭 I’m currently working @Microsoft on the Mesh team
 - 🌱 I’m currently learning to **build microservices with `GO`**
 - 📫 How to reach me: frankofoedu@gmail.com
 - ⚡ Fun fact: Fun is good